 He is from Maryland, but currently lives in Boston for some reason.
-He is currently the Sound Supervisor for the Boston Conservatory at Berklee.
+He is currently the Audio Supervisor for the Boston Conservatory at Berklee.
 He previously worked as the Audio Supervisor for STAGES St. Louis in Kirkwood, MO.
 He is a former company member of the Maryland Ensemble Theatre in Frederick, MD, where he worked primarily as a Sound Designer.
-He used to teach Improv and play D&D with kids at the Boys and Girls Club.
+He used to teach Improv and ran D&D for kids at the Boys and Girls Club.
 He attended grad school at Hood College in Frederick, MD, where he studied Modernism and Narrative Theory in the Humanities department.
-He received his BA in English Literature with a minor in Writing from Hood in 2011 where he also was an editor and wrote comics for the newspaper, and was the student technical assistant for the Theatre program.
+He received his BA in English Literature with a minor in Writing from Hood in 2011 where he wrote comics for the school newspaper, and was the student technical assistant for the Theatre program.

 Liz Hastings helps out a bunch, too, as a shop assistant, editor, and co-table person at conferences.
 She reminds Steve to drink water from time to time, puppets the La Ropasucia plushie like a pro, and she’s a damn good prop carpenter, too.